11 Effective Exercises to Transform Your Flat Butt

-- Lie on your back, and place your hands on the floor for stability as you bend one leg and lift the other leg off the ground.
+- Lie on your back, and place your hands on the floor for stability as you bend one leg and lift the other leg toward the ceiling.

 - Pressing your heel into the floor, lift your pelvis up, keeping your body in a stiff bridge position.

 - Slowly lower your body to the floor and repeat three sets of 15 reps on each side.

 This exercise not only adds lift to your tush but will also tone your core and upper body.